willinabus/app-template-custom-shipping-rates/README.md

 1. Click **Create & Continue**.

-This creates an app for you in the Wix Dev Center with the required URLs and permissions pre-configured.
+This creates an app for you in the App Dashboard with the required URLs and permissions pre-configured.

 ### Step 3 | Configure environment variables